jackbaker1001/jackbaker1001.github.io/_pages/teaching.md

   </div>
 </div>

-I have delievered undergraduate level lectures at summer schools in the UK.
-The scope of these lectures was to provide a spring-board into the first year of undergraduate physics, chemistry and computer science. <br><br>
+<p>I have delievered undergraduate level lectures at summer schools in the UK.
+The scope of these lectures was to provide a spring-board into the first year of undergraduate physics, chemistry and computer science.</p> <br><br>

 <ul>